 ADAPT (2012-2016).
 Joint research project between the Finnish Meteorological Institute and the University of Eastern Finland for understanding the potential impact of climate change on forest growth and management.
-Weather and climate analyses focus on the combined effect of storms, unfrozen soil conditions, snow loads and sensitivity to forest fires.
+Weather and climate analyses focused on the combined effect of storms, unfrozen soil conditions, snow loads and sensitivity to forest fires.
 Funding: Academy of Finland.
 Contact: Ari Venäläinen.

 CONBIO (2016).
-The objective of COMBIO is (1) to assess the potential of continuous cover forestry to integrate wood production, climate change mitigation and biodiversity protection, and (2) to analyse the effectiveness, speed, and path dependence of relevant cognitive-behavioral policy instruments for nudging the forest owners' choices with respect to mitigation and adaptation to climate change. the Finnish Meteorological Institute will provide information on the occurrence of drought and windthrow in the future under different climate scenarios and analyse their role in modelling continuous cover forestry.
-Funding: HENVI Contact: Antti Mäkelä
+The objective of CONBIO was (1) to assess the potential of continuous cover forestry to integrate wood production, climate change mitigation and biodiversity protection, and (2) to analyse the effectiveness, speed, and path dependence of relevant cognitive-behavioral policy instruments for nudging the forest owners' choices with respect to mitigation and adaptation to climate change.
+The FMI provided information on the occurrence of drought and windthrow in the future under different climate scenarios and analyse their role in modelling continuous cover forestry.
+Funding: HENVI.
+Contact: Antti Mäkelä

 ACCLIM (2006-2010) The changing climate in Finland: estimates for adaptation studies.
-The main outcomes of the ACCLIM project include; (i) return periods of extreme weather events based on observations at twelve weather stations, (ii) climate scenarios and probabilistic estimates of changes in climate over Finland based on an analysis of global and regional climate model simulations, (iii) guidance in the use of climate information in climate change impacts and adaptation research.
+The main outcomes of the ACCLIM project included; (i) return periods of extreme weather events based on observations at twelve weather stations, (ii) climate scenarios and probabilistic estimates of changes in climate over Finland based on an analysis of global and regional climate model simulations, (iii) guidance in the use of climate information in climate change impacts and adaptation research.
 Funded by: Ministry of Agriculture and Forestry.
 Contact: Kirsti Jylhä

 CAREPOL The study investigated the use of climate change research information and climate change scenario data in policy making, and the communication between researchers and policy makers.
 Contact: Heikki Tuomenvirta

-CCCRP (2009-2011) Climate Guide, Climate change information dissemination portal.
+CCCRP (2009-2011) Climateguide.fi, Climate change information dissemination portal.
 Contact: Juha A. Karhu

 EXWE/SAFIR2014 (2011-2014).
-The focus is on the evaluation of climate events that are not observed but are possible in theory, together with studying future climate and climate model results through statistical and dynamical methods.
-The overall objective of the research is to produce a comprehensive study about the frequency, intensity, spatial and temporal variation and the impacts of the extreme weather and sea level events that are relevant from the point of safety of nuclear power plants, as well as clarify the influence of climate change on these.
+The focus was on the evaluation of climate events that are not observed but are possible in theory, together with studying future climate and climate model results through statistical and dynamical methods.
+The overall objective of the research was to produce a comprehensive study about the frequency, intensity, spatial and temporal variation and the impacts of the extreme weather and sea level events that are relevant from the point of safety of nuclear power plants, as well as clarify the influence of climate change on these.
 Contact: Kirsti Jylhä

 FRAME Future envelope assemblies and HVAC solutions.
 One aim was to produce Up-to-date weather data for building energy calculations representing typical weather conditions in Finland in the current climate and in the anticipated future climate.